Halloween events and fall festivals

 n Harvest Art Festival, 5:30 to 7:30 p.m., Chiloquin Community Center, 140 S. First Ave., Chiloquin.
 Includes free candy, art projects, carnival games a selfie station and visits with “Fire Pup” from the Chiloquin Fire Department.
 Hot dog dinner available for $2.

 n Halloween Party starting at 5:30 p.m. in Mia & Pia’s Pizzeria & Brewhouse at 3545 Summers Lane.
-Features a contume contest, a kids coloring contest, and tricks and treats.
+Features a costume contest, a kids coloring contest, and tricks and treats.

 n Trunk or Treat will be held from 5:30 to 7 p.m. at Living Faith Fellowship, 4549 Homedale Road.